 - Provide opportunities for employees to relax.
 Doctors, nurses and other clinical staff need an outlet for all the stress that comes with dealing with patients’ chronic and acute conditions every day.
 There are many different solutions healthcare organizations can try to alleviate this pressure, depending on their budgets and resources.
 Some hospitals have traded in their traditional break rooms for “renewal rooms,” allowing nurses to take whatever short breaks they can in a more tranquil environment on site.
 Others have brought in instructors to teach staffers meditation techniques they can practice during the workday or on their breaks.
 Animal therapy, typically reserved for patients, has also helped staffers feel less overwhelmed.
 Even offering healthier food alternatives in cafeterias can help reduce stress – since the salty snacks, sweet treats and processed foods clinicians often grab between patients can cause their energy to crash quickly, along with their moods.

 - Create a positive culture in your organization.
 Burnout and turnover can skyrocket if healthcare employees fear they’ll be blamed or punished for any mistakes that are made.
-There are numerous benefits to having a culture at your organization where employees feel comfortable communicating openly with their peers and managers about any issues they notice.
+There are numerous benefits to fostering an environment at your organization where employees feel comfortable communicating openly with their peers and managers about any issues they notice.
 Instead of seeing errors as reasons to punish workers, viewing them as learning opportunities can improve patient safety and enhance care delivery.
 Better communication helps managers provide workers with constructive feedback they can use to do their jobs better, and employees are more likely to be receptive to feedback that’s not given to shame them for their mistakes.
 Above all, a positive culture helps employees work better as a team and feel more connected with each other.
 This can improve their attitude toward coming to work each day – making them want to stick around longer.

 (REMINDER: Need new ideas on increasing retention?
 Get "Why Good People Jump Ship And What You Can Do To Keep Them"and discover proven insights and strategies you can put to use today to retain more of your employees.)